Careers with WMPD

 Now Recruiting for the Following Positions

-The City of West Melbourne is an Equal Employment Opportunity Employer and will consider applicants without regard to age, sex, color, race, religion, national origin or physical handicap as prescribed by Federal and State Laws.
+The City of West Melbourne is proud to be a Drug-Free and Equal Employment Opportunity Employer!
+We will consider applicants without regard to age, sex, color, race, religion, national origin or physical handicap as prescribed by Federal and State Laws.

 Florida Certified Officers